Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 The main difference between white gold and platinum is only found in the higher price of platinum which is roughly 40-50%.
 Though similar in price per gram, more platinum is required to make a ring because it is denser.
 Platinum rings end up being considerably more expensive than white gold rings.

-For example, here is a stunning halo setting for $1,290 in white gold.
+For example, here is a stunning halo setting for $1,290 from Blue Nile in white gold.
 The platinum version of the ring costs $500 more, which eats into your budget for the center diamond.
-Even this white gold setting with 0.9 Carat Round Cut Diamond costs 44% less than the setting on this 0.9 Carat Round Cut in a platinum ring.
+Even this white gold setting with 0.9 Carat Round Cut Diamond from James Allen costs 44% less than the setting on this 0.9 Carat Round Cut in a platinum ring.
 While you can spend more by choosing platinum, your money is better spent on an ideal Diamond Cut or increased Carat weight.
 To learn more about the price differences between white gold and platinum, contact us.

 18 Karat and 14 Karat gold jewelry is made primarily of gold along with a mix of durable metals like nickel, zinc, copper and a rhodium plating—as gold by itself is relatively soft.
 18 Karat is 75% gold, while 14 Karat is 58.3% gold.